Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotMyUnitDist is MyUnitDistLow THEN DeployMilitaryBuildingtoSpot is High

-IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is Low
+IF DeploySpotEnemDist is DeployDistEnemLow THEN DeployMilitaryBuildingtoSpot is Low

 IF NeedCity is High THEN DeployCitytoPioneer is High